demisto/content/Packs/AzureSentinel/Scripts/MicrosoftSentinelSubmitNewComment/README.md

 Note:

-- Comments can only be added to XSOAR just when the `Mirroring Direction` in the Instance Settings is set to `Incoming` or `Incoming and Outgoing`.
+- Comments in XSOAR can only be added when the *Mirroring Direction* in the *Instance Settings* is set to *Incoming* or *Incoming and Outgoing*.

 ## Script Data